 How deep do I make my pool?

 Setting water depths in domestic pools is a tricky subject.
 The dangers of diving into shallow water are a huge risk.
 Similarly deep water poses a drowning risk to young kids and poor swimmers.
+Taking a look at the statistics, and it is a clear issue in Australia.
 Public access pools have been re-designed in the last 20 years to have shallow water external step entries with graduated step drops of 200mm to enter the pool shallow ends with depths generally set at between 900 – 1100mm.